balanikas/github-repository-analysis/README.md

 ## How it works
-Given a repository, the system will fetch all publicly available data for that repository, evaluate it based on a set of rules, and present the results.
+Given a repository, the system will fetch all publicly available data for that repository, evaluate it based on a set of rules, and present the results together with additional guidance.

 ## How to add a new rule
 Lets add a rule that detects whether a readme file exists at the repository root.